Economic policy of the Biden administration: Build Back Better Act

-The CBO estimated the bill would add $350 billion total to the national debt over the 2022-2031 period, excluding about $200 billion in estimated collections from stronger IRS enforcement (bringing the net impact closer to $150 billion), overall a relatively minor net impact on the national debt.
+The CBO estimated the bill would add $350 billion total to the national debt over the 2022–2031 period, excluding about $200 billion in estimated collections from stronger IRS enforcement (bringing the net impact closer to $150 billion), overall a relatively minor net impact on the national debt.

 Biden's first budget FY 2022

-President Biden published his first budget for fiscal year 2022, covering the FY2022-2031 decade.
+President Biden published his first budget for fiscal year 2022, covering the FY 2022–2031 decade.
 The Committee for a Responsible Federal Budget (CRFB) summarized it as follows: "The President's budget proposes about $5 trillion of new spending and tax breaks, reflecting the previously proposed American Jobs Plan, American Families Plan, and nondefense discretionary spending increases.
 These provisions would be partially offset with nearly $3.6 trillion of new revenue and over $200 billion of budget cuts and savings.
 The budget would also add $163 billion of interest costs.”
 CRFB estimated this as a net $1.354 trillion increase in the budget deficit over a decade, or $135 billion/year.
 This budget is incremental to the $2.0 trillion impact of the American Rescue Plan, which was enacted in March 2021 and already included in the baseline forecast used for the CRFB computations.
 For scale, Trump's Tax Cuts and Jobs Act represented about $2 trillion in deficit additions over a decade, or $200 billion/year.

 CRFB also commented on the economic assumptions in the budget as being comparable to other major forecasts: "The budget's growth assumptions of 2.2 percent per year over the decade and 1.9 percent per year in the second half of the decade are somewhat higher than CBO's projections of 2.0 and 1.6 percent and the Federal Reserve's 2.0 and 1.8 percent estimates.
 However, they are in line with the Blue Chip consensus, which is also 2.2 percent per year over the next decade and 1.9 percent per year in the longer term."
 CRFB commented that Biden's budget is somewhat more optimistic on unemployment rates than these other forecasters.

 COVID-19

 January 2021

-On January 22, President Biden issued an executive order intended to deliver economic relief to families and businesses.
+In January 2022, President Biden said there's no federal solution to the pandemic as cases were climbing dramatically.
+He then issued an executive order intended to deliver economic relief to families and businesses.
 This included: